JeschkeLab/autoDEER/README.md

 3) DeerLab (https://jeschkelab.github.io/DeerLab/)

 ## Acknowledgements
-In developing the Bruker spectrometer control, insipration and help was gained from:
+In developing the Bruker spectrometer control, insipration and help was gained from previous work by:
-- Spinach by Ilya Kuprov
+- Spinach by Ilya Kuprov et. al.
 - CustomXepr by San Schott